atifalimd/mlops-practice/README.md

 5. define stage -01(spit_data) and run using command dvc repro all the changes wiil be updated in dvc.lock file for stage-02
-6. define stage -03(train_evaluate) and run using command dvc repro
+6. define stage -03(train_evaluate) and run using command dvc repro all the changes wiil be updated in dvc.lock file for stage-03